superkabuki/threefive_is_SCTE35/README.md

  \* _No asterisks, no exceptions._

 # Over One Million pip installs.
-# pypi.org rates threefive in the top 2% of all python3 packages, ever.
+# pypi.org rates threefive in the Top 2% of All Python3 Packages.
+Ever.

-## Jenny, you love threefive.

 # `Heads up`
 <pre>I called this repo threefive3 in an attempt to avoid confusion with my old threefive repo,